 Tesla electric cars have become the EV industry’s gold standard, but competition is expected to intensify as more electric vehicle models come to market in the near future.
-The Model 3 has been an electrifying success with nearly 100,000 Model 3 sales in 2019 alone.
+The Tesla Model 3 has been an electrifying success with nearly 500,000 Model 3 sales in 2021.
 Tesla continues to lead the battery-electric vehicle market as they scale production to meet growing consumer demand for EVs.
 As more consumers are going electric, many are asking questions such as: How long does it take to charge a Tesla?
 Is a Level 2 electric car charger right for me?
+How often do you have to charge a Tesla?
+Or how to charge a Tesla at home?
 In this post, we’ll take a deep dive into everything you need to know about charging your Tesla.

 The Model S, Tesla’s flagship vehicle, is offered in several different models with varying battery capacity, power (motor size), and charging speed.
 The ‘Long Range’ 2019 Model S has a range of 370 miles, which is the longest electric range of any car on the road today.
 The Model S has a 100 kWh battery and can be charged with a variety of EV chargers.
 Electric vehicles can be charged with a 120-volt Level 1 charger or a 240-volt Level 2 charger as well as DCFC stations.

 Level 1 charging stations can be plugged straight into a standard 120V outlet in your home or garage.
 While Level 1 systems have the ability to get the job done, they are the least efficient way to charge your EV and can take as long as 3 days to fully charge a Tesla.
 This painfully slow charging rate often leads a Tesla vehicle owner to depend on the Tesla public charging Supercharger network or install a home EV charger of their own.